 Hiring managers leverage unbiased data analytics to make informed decisions from a pool of candidates.
 A robust tool for recruitment analytics transforms scattered data points into statistics useful for recruiters across hiring levels.
 HR analytics for recruitment is an excellent tool for streamlining resources and gaining valuable insights.

-You can also apply data analytics to shape workforce strategies around building morale, engagement, and retention of employees.
+You can also apply data analytics to shape workforce strategies around building morale, engagement, retention, and well-being of employees.
 Let’s learn how this process unfolds!

 What is recruitment data analytics?

 Recruitment data analytics uses past and present company data to make smarter, data-driven hiring decisions.
 The role of HR analytics in recruitment and selection lies in exploring every aspect of the business, converting data into actionable insights, and making better hiring choices.

 In a departure from traditional hiring methods, the advent of data analytics allows for a broader investment into measuring, tracking, and analyzing candidates to land the finest choice for a role.

 Why choose recruitment analytics?

 Using the right tools keeps you one step ahead of your competition and increases your chances of finding the right talent for your organization.
 Automating primary screening through data analytics in recruitment has an immediate impact on the hiring costs of the employees.
 Data-driven recruiting can save up to 23 hours of manual labor a week by pre-screening and shortlisting candidates.
 In addition, it increases the possibility of actual policy changes in the later stages of onboarding talent.

 Fortune 500 companies such as Cisco, Google, and Deloitte have eliminated the chances of mishaps in the hiring process by using recruitment analytics.
 As per a poll on LinkedIn, 77% of talent professionals have attested to using analytics in planning their workforce.